datakurre/blog/content/blog/2021/08/carrot-rcc/index.md

   Save items to spreadsheet:
     robotTaskName:
       Save items to spreadsheet

-PYTHONPATH:
-  - .

-condaConfigFile:
-  conda.yaml

-artifactsDir:
-  output
 ```
-A single bot may implement multiple tasks, which can be executed separately.
-When used with carrot-rcc, `robot.yaml` is the place to bind Camunda Platform external tasks to Robot Framework automation tasks (defined in `.robot` files).
-In our example, Robot Framework task names match the external task topic names, but this is not requred. `robot.yaml` mapping makes it possible even to map the same Robot Framework task for multiple different external task topics.
+A single bot may implement multiple tasks.
+Task be executed separately independently from each other.
+When used with carrot-rcc, `robot.yaml` is the place to bind Camunda Platform external task topics to Robot Framework automation tasks (defined in `.robot` files).
+In our example, Robot Framework task names match the external task topic names, but this is not a strict requirement. `robot.yaml` mapping makes it possible to even map the same Robot Framework task for multiple different external task topics.

-In addition, `robot.yaml` has plenty of room for additional external task topic specific configuration, if required.
+In addition, `robot.yaml` has plenty of room for additional external task topic specific configuration, when required.

 **`./tasks.robot`** is the default Robot Framework task suite for the bot: